s0md3v/Breacher/README.md

 ```
 python breacher -u example.com
 ```
-- Adding a custom path
+- Adding a custom path.
+For example if you want all paths to start with /data (example.com/data/...) you can do this:
 ```
 python breacher -u example.com --path /data
 ```